Major depressive episode: Medication

 Prozac is one example of an SSRI, the class of antidepressant medications that are used as the first line in the treatment of depression.

 Medications used to treat depression include selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), norepinephrine-dopamine reuptake inhibitors (NDRIs), tricyclic antidepressants, monoamine oxidase inhibitors (MAOIs), and atypical antidepressants such as mirtazapine, which do not fit neatly into any of the other categories.
 Different antidepressants work better for different individuals; it simply comes down to the person and what they prefer.
 It is often necessary to try several before finding one that works best for a specific patient.
 Some people may find it essential to combine medications, which could mean two antidepressants or an antipsychotic medication in addition to an antidepressant.
 If a person's close relative has responded well to a certain medication, that treatment will likely work well for them.
 For example, if the depression is familial and the person's mother is prescribed an SSRI, then the same SSRI will most likely benefit the person as well.

-Antidepressant medications are effective in the acute, continuation, and maintenance phases of treatment, as described above.
+For major depressive disorder, antidepressant medications are considered effective in the acute, continuation, and maintenance phases of treatment, as described above.
+However, use of antidepressants in patients with bipolar disorder is controversial; they can be effective, but certain classes of antidepressants increase the risk of, or cause, episodes of mania.

 The treatment benefits of antidepressant medications are often not seen until 1–2 weeks into treatment, with maximum benefits reached around 4–6 weeks.
 Likely, the person will experience more negative side effects during the first week or two and may want to stop taking the medication.
 However, they should continue the medication until the 4–6-week mark to know how they feel about it.
 Most healthcare providers will monitor patients more closely during the acute phase of treatment and continue to monitor them at longer intervals in the continuation and maintenance phases.

-Sometimes, people stop taking antidepressant medications due to side effects, although these effects often become less severe over time.
+Sometimes people stop taking antidepressant medications due to side effects, although these effects often become less severe over time.
 Suddenly stopping a treatment or missing several doses may cause withdrawal-like symptoms.
 Some studies have shown that antidepressants may increase short-term suicidal thoughts or actions, especially in children, adolescents, and young adults.
 However, antidepressants are more likely to reduce a person's risk of suicide in the long run.

 Below are listed the main classes of antidepressant medications, some of the most common drugs in each category, and their major side effects: